Single Cluster Install¶

 Fleet should be ready to use now for single cluster.
 You can check the status of the Fleet controller pods by running the below commands.

-kubectl -n fleet-system logs -l app=fleet-controller kubectl -n fleet-system get pods -l app=fleet-controller
+kubectl -n cattle-fleet-system logs -l app=fleet-controller kubectl -n cattle-fleet-system get pods -l app=fleet-controller

 NAME READY STATUS RESTARTS AGE fleet-controller-64f49d756b-n57wq 1/1 Running 0 3m21s